CuongDuong2710/pumpkin_Somnia/README.md

    - Ensure you're on Somnia Mainnet

 3. **Start Playing**
-   - Click "Start Game" to begin
+   - Click "Start Game" to begin the pumpkin rain
-   - Click the pumpkin as fast as possible
+   - Click falling pumpkins quickly before they hit the ground
-   - Try to beat the 30-second timer!
+   - Watch out for increasing difficulty every 10 points!
+   - Don't let more than 10 pumpkins fall

 4. **Submit Your Score**
    - After the game ends, click "Submit Score to Somnia"